2000-2009 RIPby cgay | created - 19 Aug 2012 | updated - 4 months ago | Public

 Actor | Walking Tall

-Logan Ramsey was born on March 21, 1921 in Long Beach, California, USA as Logan Carlisle Ramsey Jr. He was an actor, known for Walking Tall (1973), Scrooged (1988) and Walking Tall Part II (1975).
+Logan Ramsey was born on March 21, 1921 in Long Beach, California, USA as Logan Carlisle Ramsey Jr. He was an actor, known for Walking Tall (1973), Scrooged (1988) and Any Which Way You Can (1980).
 He was married to Anne Ramsey.
 He died on June 26, 2000 in Los Angeles, California.

 43. Michael Ripper